spine-tools/Spine-Toolbox/README.md

 - Python 3.8
 - Python 3.9
-- Python 3.10 (requires Microsoft Visual C++ 14.0 or greater on Windows)
+- Python 3.10
-- Python 3.11 (experimental)
+- Python 3.11

 Python 3.8.0 is not supported (use Python 3.8.1 or later).
+Python 3.10 and Python 3.11 require Microsoft Visual C++ 14.0 or greater on Windows.

 ## License